Kozea/pygal/pages/interpolations.rst

 .. contents::

-Interpolations need the `scipy python module <http://www.scipy.org/>`_.
-To enable it just specify the interpolation type to:
+To enable interpolation, just specify the interpolation type to:

 - quadratic
 - cubic